 I’m one of those parents who gave his kid a weird name.

 I know.
 It’s kind of weird.
 The wife and I weren’t sure about it either.
-In fact, there are days where I’m still not sure we made the right decision.
+In fact, there are days when I’m still not sure we made the right decision.

 Our first two kids have regular names.
 Sure, they’re kind of hipster-cool/over-popular, but we like the names we gave them just the same.
 She’s Harper: Her name was inspired by author Harper Lee and musician Ben Harper.
 He’s Wyatt; we gave him a laid-back name that could fit easily on the nameplate of a future judge’s office or on a blue-collar work shirt.